-"Quanta Roma fuit, ipsa ruina dixit" (the ruins of Rome spell its past greatness) is a sentence which comes to mind to visitors to the
+"Roma quanta fuit, ipsa ruina docet" (the ruins of Rome spell its past greatness) is a sentence by Bishop Hildebert of Lavardin (1055-1133) which comes to the mind of visitors to the

 Palatine archaeological area.
 The marbles and the columns of the imperial palaces are gone,

 but the remaining structures which supported them are impressive.

 While some monuments of ancient Rome were saved by being used for other purposes (Pantheon, Hadrian's Mausoleum, Hadrian's Temple) and others because the floods covered them with earth (Area Sacra di Torre Argentina), the palaces built by the emperors were systematically spoiled for almost a thousand years, after they were abandoned by the Byzantine officers in ca 780 because the Popes, helped by Charlemagne, became the secular rulers of Rome and they did so from their residence in the Lateran.

 During the XVIth century the Palatine was divided into two villas: the north-western part belonged to the Farnese (Orti Farnesiani), the south-eastern one to the Mattei (Villa Celimontana).
 The monuments of these two Renaissance villas are shown in separate pages.
 This page covers: Lupercal and Scala Caci; Iron Age huts; ancient cistern; early altar; Domus Tiberiana and views from it; Paedagogium; Schola Praeconum; Nero's Cryptoporticus; Domus Transitoria; Domus Flavia; House of the Griffins; Domus Severiana.
 A second page covers the Houses of Augustus and Livia and some nearby temples and a third one shows some views of and from the Palatine.